 6. Prepare all year long for the best annual performance review

 Can you wait until the last minute, like writing a term paper in college, to write the best annual reviews?
 Sure, and it’d be passable.
 However, you want to make more money, right?
 How about a lot more money?
 Then, don’t shoot for a C or even a B.

 Go for the A+!
 We’ve done all the work for you.
-Get it here.
+Become an insider, and get your swipe copy here.

 The first time you turn on your office computer in the new year, create a folder in your email and a file folder on your computer both titled for the current year.
 For example, “2018” for 2018, “2019” for 2019 and so forth.

 Anytime you get a positive comment or review, file it in this email folder.
 Anytime you’ve completed or been a part of a successful project, file supporting documentation in this file folder.
 Start immediately because it’s not likely that you’ll remember in November or December what you earned and accomplished in January and February when you write the all-time best annual performance review.

 You won’t include every positive quote or successful project in your next annual performance review.
 You’ll include the best quotes and those from the most influential people and your most important clients.
 These give third-party support for your amazing annual performance review.
 At a high-level, include the total number of positive comments you got from your company’s leaders and clients, then be prepared to share them if asked.